Peter Fincham: TalkBack (1985–2005)

 In 1985 he joined the staff of the independent production company TalkBack Productions as a producer.
 At the time the company, which was founded by comedians Mel Smith and Griff Rhys Jones, produced radio programming, television advertisements and corporate videos.
 Fincham became the company's managing director in 1986, and in 1989 oversaw the move of TalkBack into fully-fledged television production when it produced its founders' sketch show Smith and Jones for BBC One.

 TalkBack became particularly well known for its comedy output, which included such shows as The Day Today (BBC Two, 1994), Knowing Me Knowing You with Alan Partridge (BBC Two, 1994), They Think It’s All Over (BBC One, 1995–2006), Never Mind the Buzzcocks (BBC Two, 1996–2015), I'm Alan Partridge (BBC Two, 1997 and 2002), Smack the Pony (Channel 4, 1999–2003) and Da Ali G Show (Channel 4, 2000).
-Fincham served as executive producer on many of these programmes.
+Fincham was an executive producer on many of these programmes.
 He also helped to establish TalkBack as a noted producer in other genres, with the company moving into drama with Stephen Poliakoff's Shooting the Past (BBC Two) in 1999.

 In 2001, Fincham was given an Indie Award for outstanding contribution to the independent production sector.
 Also that year, TalkBack was sold to FremantleMedia in a £62 million deal, which made Fincham personally a multi-millionaire.
-Fremantle merged TalkBack with another of its acquisitions, Thames Television, to form the new Talkback Thames production company, of which Fincham became the Chief Executive in February 2003.
-He remained in this position until he left at the beginning of 2005, after twenty years at TalkBack and its successor company, claiming he wanted "a new challenge and a new adventure".
+Fremantle merged TalkBack with another of its acquisitions, Thames Television, to form the new Talkback Thames production company, of which Fincham became the chief executive in February 2003.
+He remained in this position until he left at the beginning of 2005, after 20 years at TalkBack and its successor company, claiming he wanted "a new challenge and a new adventure".
 BBC One controller Lorraine Heggessey's appointment to his old post opened up the vacancy at BBC One, which he in turn applied for and won despite being "rich enough never to have to work again".